Lee-W/vim-setting/readme.md

 #Description
 My vim plugins and settings.
-The snippets directory is for saving snippets that I add.
+The snippets directory is for my custom snippets

 #Installation
 1. Clone this repo and copy .vimrc to home directory